-F. Blower Motor and Impellor (115)
+G. Blower Motor and Impellor (Gas and Steam)

-The impellor on the AD-115 is shaft driven.
+The impellor is shaft driven.
 The blower motor drives the shaft on which the impellor is mounted.
 This enables the impellor to run at a higher RPM, thereby producing a higher air flow (CFM).

-G. Idler Assembly
+H. Idler Assembly

 (Viewing from the rear of the dryer) the idler assembly is located approximately on the lower center of the dryer.
 The idler assembly consists of two (2) idler pulleys, the small and large pulleys.
-The idlers' main purpose is to reduce the speed and increase torque provided to the tumbler bearing.
+The idler's main purpose is to reduce the speed and increase torque provided to the tumbler bearing.
 Also, at the idler assembly, belt tension can be adjusted.

-H. Tumbler Bearing and Pulley Arrangement
+I. Tumbler Bearing and Pulley Arrangement